cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

   3) Using 'export'
   $: export ENV_4_TCOFFEE=<location>

-.. hint:: Priorities: "export" > "-setenv" > "-proxy,-email" > "t_coffee_env" > "default"
+.. hint:: Priorities: "export" > "-setenv" > "-proxy,-email" > "t_coffee_env" > "default environment"

-.. note:: When you use **-setenv** for PATH, the value you provide is concatenated TO THE BEGINNING of the current PATH value.
+.. note:: When you use **-setenv** for PATH, the value you provide is concatenated at the beginning of the current PATH value.
 This way you can force T-Coffee to use a specific version of an aligner.

 Meta-parameters
 ===============